metio/terraform-provider-k8s/docs/data-sources/tempo_grafana_com_tempo_monolithic_v1alpha1_manifest.md

 - `resources` (Attributes) Resources defines the compute resource requirements of the Tempo container. (see [below for nested schema](#nestedatt--spec--resources))
 - `service_account` (String) ServiceAccount defines the Service Account to use for all Tempo components.
 - `storage` (Attributes) Storage defines the storage configuration. (see [below for nested schema](#nestedatt--spec--storage))
+- `timeout` (String) Timeout configures the same timeout on all components starting at ingress down to the ingestor/querier.
+Timeout configuration on a specific component has a higher precedence.
+Default is 30 seconds.
 - `tolerations` (Attributes List) Tolerations defines the tolerations of a node to schedule the pod onto it. (see [below for nested schema](#nestedatt--spec--tolerations))

 <a id="nestedatt--spec--affinity"></a>